Skip to content

 Troubleshooting

-Common issues and solutions for the AT Protocol MCP Server.
+Common issues and fixes for the AT Protocol MCP Server.

 Node.js Version Error

-Problem: Error about Node.js version being too old
+Symptom: An error about the Node.js version being too old.

 Error: The engine "node" is incompatible with this module